DHBW-TrainingApp/Blog/Week6.md

    <img style="width: 1000px" src="./bilder/number1.PNG"/>
 <br><br>

-  In the following picture you can see the buttons added by the extension, which allow you to commit or push by clicking a button.
+  In the following picture you can see the buttons added by the extension, which allow you to commit or push by clicking a button. furthermore it is helpful to see the changes within vs code.

   <br><br>